ievanh6/final-project-public/Final_Report.md

 the differential expression of the top 1000 variably expressed genes.
 Using this allowed us to infer some idea of relatedness based on the difference in expression of certain genes.
-We saw that there was some degree of agregation across the psoriasis subtypes (Figure 2).
+We saw that there was some degree of aggregation across the psoriasis subtypes (Figure 2).
 The healthy controls congregated cleanly together (Figure 2).
 The subtypes congregated to some extent but there was some overlap between conventional psoriasis and scalp psoriasis (Figure 2).
-Moreover, the points within each group varied largely on the PC1 axis (Figure 2).
+Moreover, the points within each group varied largely on the PC1 axis and to a lesser extent on the PC2 axis (Figure 2).

 Now that we had some idea of relatedness, we then moved forward as stated before.
-We bgan by looking at the upregulation or down regulation via fold change acorss the different subtypes to see how these chnaged.
+We began by looking at the upregulation or down regulation via fold change across the different subtypes to see how these changed.
 We wanted to see if there were many changes from one subtypes to another.

 <img src="Final_Report_files/figure-gfm/figure-3-heatmap-inhibitory-cytokines-and-ligands-1.png" style="display: block; margin: auto;" />